dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 A possible execution of S-3 may achieve very close to optimal scheduling with only a single abort, shown below.

 * possible time steps with 3 threads:
-  1. parallel execution/validation of TX2-TX4; 2,3 execute/validate, 4 fails validation, `nextValidation` set to 5
+  1. parallel execution of 1,2,3,4; validation of 2,3 fail; `nextValidation` set to 3
-  2. parallel execution/validation of TX4-TX6; 4,5 execute/validate, 6 suspends on `ABORTED` by 4
+  2. parallel execution of 2,5,6,7; 3 suspends on `ABORTED` by 2; validation of 6 fails; `nextValidation` set to 7
-  3. parallel execution/validation of TX6-TX8; 6,7 execute/validate, 8 suspends on `ABORTED` by 6
+  3. parallel execution of 3,6,8,9; validation of 9 fails;`nextValidation` set to 10
-  4. parallel execution/validation of TX8-TX10; 9,10 succeed
+  4. parallel execution of 9,10; all validations succeed

 The reason S-3 preserves **VALIDAFTER(j, k)** is slightly subtle.
 Suppose that TXj &rarr; TXk.
 Recall, when TXj fails, S-3 lets (re-)validations of TXk, k > j, proceed before TXj completes re-execution.
 There are two possible cases.
 If a TXk-validation reads an `ABORTED` value of TXj, it will wait for TXj to complete; and if it reads a value which is not marked `ABORTED` and the TXj re-execution overwrites it, then TXk will be forced to revalidate again.